radius-project/docs/docs/content/author-apps/container/index.md

 ## Overview

-A Radius container provides the abstraction to model and run your container workloads in your Radius application.
+A Radius container provides an abstraction to model and run your container workloads as part of your Radius application.

 {{< rad file="snippets/container.bicep" embed=true marker="//CONTAINER" >}}